AXA Corporate Solutions Assurance, UK Branch

-When we use your personal information for underwriting purposes (including providing a quote, assessing risk and an insurance application and administering a policy), we will share your personal information with the following third parties who are located globally including the United States, the Far East:
+When we use your personal information for underwriting purposes (including providing a quote, assessing risk and an insurance application and administering a policy), we will share your personal information with the following third parties who are located globally including the United States and the Far East:

-When we use your personal information for claims handling purposes (including investigating, assessing and paying out on a claim), we will share your personal information with the following third parties who are located globally including the United States, the Far East:
+When we use your personal information for claims handling purposes (including investigating, assessing and paying out on a claim), we will share your personal information with the following third parties who are located globally including the United States and the Far East:

 7. HOW DO WE PROTECT YOUR INFORMATION?